DSills735/CodingTracker/README.md

 Follow the DRY Principle, and avoid code repetition.

 Challenges for this project include:
 Add a stopwatch feature that tracks coding as it is happening.
-(Done) Let users filter the database based on time period, and reorder ascending or descending.
-(Not completed).
-Create reports where users can see their total and average coding sessions per period.
-(Not completed.)
+Let users filter the database based on time period, and reorder ascending or descending.